 Not every product will require a buffer of safety stock – indeed it can be harmful to a business to hold so much inventory that they never run out.
 However this is a decision that must be made company by company, and the simplistic answer is that you should set a safety stock level for any product or component that you can’t afford to run out of.

-Working with safety stock in inventory management software
+Safety stock in inventory management software

 In Unleashed’s inventory management system, safety stock comes into play when setting minimum stock levels for products.
+In Unleashed this can either be done manually or automated.

 Calculating safety stock in a growing business